-FIGURE 61.4.
+FIGURE 79.4.
 The original legend for this figure was "Possible mechanisms of simultaneous loss of host reactivity to specific strains of endogenous bacteria, as well as to the alien renal tissue."
-[By permission of Surgery [St. Louis] 1964;56:296.]
+[From Starzl et al.,148 by permission of Surgery (St. Louis).]